Moe1177/SOEN341_Winter2025/README.md

   - Java Spring Boot
   - MongoDB

-- ## Coding style
+- ### Coding style
-  - typescript/javascript style for frontend
+  - Typescript/Javascript style for frontend
-  - java style for springboot
+  - Java style for springboot
-  - python style for bot
+  - Python style for bot

-- ## Naming conventions
+- ### Naming conventions
   - camelCase for variables, functions and objects
   - PascalCase for React components, Typescript types and classes